giovastabile/dtcc/README.md

 # DTCC Platform

-DTCC Platform is a meta package for the collection of DTCC Components.
+DTCC is a meta package for DTCC Platform.
+It imports all other DTCC packages and provides a common interface to DTCC Platform.

-It is used to host common and generic code, documentation, and issues.
+This package is also used to host common documentation and issues.

 This project is part the
 [Digital Twin Platform (DTCC Platform)](https://gitlab.com/dtcc-platform)